Skill Scanner Integration

 To contribute new scanning rules or improve existing scanners:

-- Fork the AST10 Scanner repository
+- Fork the scanner repository you use

-- Add your rule or improvement
+- Add your rule, detector, or report-mapping improvement

 - Submit a pull request with test cases